-Our investment portfolio includes cash equivalents and short-term investments.
+Our investment portfolio includes cash equivalents and shortterm investments.
 The fair value of our marketable securities is subject to change as a result of potential changes in market interest rates, including changes resulting from the impact of the COVID-19 pandemic.
 The potential change in fair value for interest rate sensitive instruments has been assessed on a hypothetical 100 basis point adverse movement across all maturities.
-As of March 31, 2020 and December 31, 2019, we estimate that such hypothetical 100 basis point adverse movement would result in a hypothetical loss in fair value of approximately \$13.6 million and \$21.0 million, respectively, to our interest rate sensitive instruments.
+As of June 30, 2020 and December 31, 2019, we estimate that such hypothetical 100 basis point adverse movement would result in a hypothetical loss in fair value of approximately \$17.6 million and \$21.0 million, respectively, to our interest rate sensitive instruments.
 The fair values of our investments were determined using third-party pricing services or other market observable data.

 To achieve a desired mix of fixed and floating interest rate debt, we entered into interest rate swap contracts during 2015 for certain of our fixed-rate debt.
-These derivative contracts effectively converted a fixed-rate interest coupon to a floating-rate LIBOR-based coupon over the life of the respective note.
-As of March 31, 2020 and December 31, 2019, a 100 basis-point adverse movement (increase in LIBOR) would increase annual interest expense by approximately \$6.8 million.
+These derivative contracts effectively converted a fixed-rate interest coupon to a floating-rate LIBORbased coupon over the life of the respective note.
+As of December 31, 2019, a 100 basis-point adverse movement (increase in LIBOR) would increase annual interest expense by approximately \$6.8 million.
+In May 2020 we settled our interest rate swap contracts in conjunction with our early redemption of our 2.90% Senior Notes.